Duck bacon is such a wonderful treat! Made from thinly sliced and smoked duck breast, it's thick and flavorful.

 There are two main methods for preparing this bacon:

-It's made from duck breast.
-The breast is thinly sliced and smoked.
-Since duck breast is relatively fatty and very flavorful, the result is surprisingly similar to pork bacon, although it's not as fatty.
+It's made from thinly sliced and smoked duck breast.
+Since duck breast is very flavorful and relatively fatty, the result is surprisingly similar to pork bacon, although it's not as fatty.

 You can't.
 Even if you cook it for longer, which I don't recommend because it will become dry and tough, it won't crisp up the way pork bacon does.
 It's simply not fatty enough (though it's definitely fattier than turkey bacon).

 I actually like its chewiness.
-Its slices are thick and very flavorful and the slightly chewy texture is perfect, in my opinion.
+Its slices are thick and flavorful, and the slightly chewy texture is perfect, in my opinion.

 The obvious way to serve this bacon is for breakfast with eggs.
 When I'm lucky enough to have duck eggs on hand, I make an all-duck breakfast!
-It's such a treat and a nice variation of the usual breakfast fare.
+It's such a treat.

 You can also use this bacon to wrap various meats, like I do in this recipe for bacon-wrapped chicken breast.
 In fact, you can use it in most recipes that call for pork bacon.

-Start with just a few seconds per slice.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Briefly reheat them in the microwave, just a few seconds per slice, until they are heated through.
 You can also eat them cold straight out of the fridge.
-They're surprisingly good when eaten cold.
+They're surprisingly good that way!

 Recipe Card